Couch Park Playground Ribbon Cutting Celebration

-Design and construction of a replacement playground, ADA accessibility plaza improvements, and installation of a Portland Loo under the Parks Replacement Bond at Couch Park.
+Design and construction of a replacement playground, ADA accessibility plaza improvements, and installation of a Portland Loo at Couch Park. with funding from the Parks Replacement Bond.

 Project Advisory Committee (PAC) recruitment